 If you were to calculate the time taken to fill out the surveys and calculate it as an hourly rate, it’s unlikely you’d reach a western minimum wage.
 However, this really isn’t the point.
 As something to do when you have spare minutes, it’s perfectly worthwhile.
 All you really need to do is swap some of those regular Facebook and Twitter checks for filling out a survey or two, and you’ll soon be able to earn some vouchers for treats or gifts – and it’s (theoretically) tax-free too.

 Let’s look at the numbers:

 The screenshot above shows that I completed 10 surveys before earning enough points for my first £5 Amazon voucher, with 125 points left after cashing them in.

 However, on half of these surveys, I was “screened out” before completion.
 I reckon I probably spent about 90 minutes or so actually answering survey questions.

 In terms of time span, it took eight days from joining to getting my first £5 voucher.

 Now, this once again leads us back to why some (in my opinion, rather short sighted) people don’t think Ipsos iSay is worth their time.

 Yes, it took a week to earn a £5 voucher, and worked out to less than minimum wage – but I never intended to do this as a job!
 It’s more of a profitable hobby for those (many) moments when I’m sitting at the computer in the evenings, half working and half idling!

-Furthermore, if you extrapolate the numbers, it gets far more interesting:
+If you extrapolate the numbers, it gets far more interesting.

-Now I know this isn’t life-changing money, but it IS “pay for all your Christmas presents” money, or “treat yourself to a new book every week” money.
+Now I know this isn’t life-changing money, but it IS “pay for lots of Christmas presents” money, or “treat yourself to new books / games / movies” money.